IBM/go-sdk-core/Authentication.md

 ```

-## Compute Resource Authentication
+## Container Authentication
-The `ComputeResourceAuthenticator` is intended to be used by application code
+The `ContainerAuthenticator` is intended to be used by application code
-running inside a compute resource (a VM) in which a secure compute resource
+running inside a compute resource managed by the IBM Kubernetes Service (IKS)
-token (CR token) has been injected by the compute resource
+in which a secure compute resource token (CR token) has been stored in a file
-provider (e.g. IBM Kubernetes Service (IKS), VPC Gen2 Virtual Server Instances (VSI), etc.).
+within the compute resource's local file system.
 The CR token is similar to an IAM apikey except that it is managed automatically by
-the compute resource provider.
+the compute resource provider (IKS).
 This allows the application developer to:
 - avoid storing credentials in application code, configuraton files or a password vault
 - avoid managing or rotating credentials

-The `ComputeResourceAuthenticator` will retrieve the CR token from
+The `ContainerAuthenticator` will retrieve the CR token from
 the compute resource in which the application is running, and will then perform
 the necessary interactions with the IAM token service to obtain an IAM access token
 using the IAM "get token" operation with grant-type `cr-token`.